pooltogether/draw-calculator-cli/README.md

 ];
 ```

-alongside a per-address json of similar structure for each winning address.
+alongside a `<address>.json` of similar structure for each winning address.\

+This tool can be run locally or in a cloud setting.

 ### Adding a new network